Klinjin/au25_phys434_data_analysis_lab/README.md

 ## Course Overview

-This repository contains laboratory notebook templates and datasets for Physics 434 "Advanced Data Analysis Techniques for Large Datasets."
+This repository contains laboratory notebook templates and datasets as well as final projects I designed for Physics 434 "Advanced Data Analysis Techniques for Large Datasets."

 ## Getting Started